HermesBoots/holbertonschool-low_level_programming/0x02-functions_nested_loops/README.md

 ## Holberton School, 98 Battery Street, the OG
 Creating a function to print natural numbers from a given starting point to 98.

+## The World Looks Like a Multiplication-Table or a Mathematical Equation, Turn It How You Will, Balances Itself
+Creating a function to print the multiplication table for a given number.